 The Falcons have plenty of other needs, but not many players line up with those needs at this pick.
 Couple that with Matt Ryan’s age (he’ll be 36 in May) and it’s not too crazy to think that new head coach Arthur Smith and GM Terry Fontenot would want to think long-term and get their quarterback of the future here.
 Trey Lance has excellent mobility, a strong arm and ideal size (6-4, 226), but he played only 17 career games at the FCS level.
 Luckily, with Ryan’s contract essentially guaranteeing he’ll be around through at least 2022, Lance would have some time to acclimate to the pro game.

 Joe Burrow will need two things to flourish in Cincinnati: extra protection and extra targets.
-If four QBs go in the top four picks, the Bengals will have their pick of the best from either group — and in this case, they go for the blind-side blocker.
-Penei Sewell opted out of the 2020 season due to the COVID-19 pandemic, but he still is the best blocker in the class, with excellent upper-body power in the run game and the technique and arm length to hold off pass-rushers.
+If four QBs go in the top four picks, the Bengals will have their pick of the best from either group — and in this case, they go for one of Burrow’s top targets from LSU.
+Ja’Marr Chase opted out of the 2020 season, but he won the Biletnikoff Award and set SEC receiving records in 2019 — with Burrow under center — thanks to his great hands and mixture of speed, shiftiness and physicality.

 6. Miami Dolphins (via Eagles): Kyle Pitts, WR/TE, Florida